Share Excel Workbook (Table of Contents)

 Unshare & Remove Users From Shared Workbooks

-- If you want to unshare and remove users at any point of time you can do this.
+- If you want to unshare and remove users at any point in time, you can do this.

 - In order to unshare the workbook, you can go to REVIEW and click on Share Workbook.